RetroPie/RetroPie-Docs/docs/lr-fbneo.md

 ## Neo Geo UNIBIOS
 For Neo Geo games, you may want to use the [UNIVERSE BIOS/UNIBIOS](http://unibios.free.fr/) - an advanced Neo Geo bios that allows region selection, cheats, dip-switch control, and more.
 To enable it, change the **Core Option** for **Neo-Geo mode** to **UNIBIOS**.
 See [Setting Core Options](RetroArch-Core-Options#setting-core-options).

-Note that this will automatically use the latest version of the UNIBIOS avaialble in your `neogeo.zip`.
+Note that this will automatically use the latest version of the UNIBIOS available in your `neogeo.zip`.
 If you want to select a specific version, use the **BIOS** Core Option, however note that this setting applies per-game, rather than system-wide, like the **Neo Geo mode** setting.

 Use the **B** button to go back to the **Quick Menu** and select **Restart Content** then **Resume Content**.
 You should see the Unibios boot screen before the usual "Max 330 Mega Pro-Gear Spec" screen.